 The chances that you have heard someone say that a snake is poisonous are very high.
 However, experts have pointed out that the vast majority of dangerous snakes are not poisonous but simply venomous.
 The difference between these two is that a poisonous animal releases harmful toxins when you eat it, while a venomous one is one that only transfers toxins through a bite or a sting.

 Most snakes can be eaten with no deadly consequences, therefore, they are not poisonous.
-The exception to this is the garter snake that stores the poisonous toxins of its prey thereby making it deadly to eat.
-Interestingly the bite of the garter snake is quite harmless.
+An exception to this is the keelback that stores the poisonous toxins of its prey thereby making it poisonous to eat.

 7. The inland taipan is the most venomous snake in the world